 -

-Where does the option to broadcast appear: When turned on, users that can broadcast can do so for:
+Broadcast locations: When turned on, users who can broadcast can do so for:

-- Existing content that supports broadcasting by selecting Broadcast at the bottom of its page.
+- Existing content that supports broadcasting: Select Broadcast at the bottom of its page.

-- New content supports broadcasting by accessing the Broadcast section of Advanced Options while creating the content.
+- New content supports broadcasting: Access the Broadcast section of Advanced Options while creating the content.

 -